acf-extended/ACF-Extended/README.md

 * Modal Selection Columns: Change the layout modal columns grid.
 1, 2, 3, 4, 5 or 6 columns available
 * Modal Selection Categories: Add category for each layout in the layout modal
 * Modal Settings: Clone field groups and display them as a layout settings modal
+* Layouts Toggle: Hide specific layouts from the front-end
 * Layouts State: Force layouts to be collapsed or opened by default
 * Layouts Collapse: Remove collapse action
 * Layouts: Hide "Add Layout" buttons